wbreeze/album/README.md

 ### Xerces installation:

-On Mac OS the [hombrew](https://brew.sh/) package manager can install Xerces: `brew install xerces`
+On Mac OS the [hombrew](https://brew.sh/) package manager can install Xerces: `brew install xerces`.
+It installs the C implementation.

 Otherwise, the following might help